pamelastark/pamelastark.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Undergraduate at MIT studying neutrino and astroparticle physics.
+subtitle: MIT undergraduate passionate about neutrino and astroparticle physics.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: true # crops the image to make it circular
   address: >
-    <p>4-315 (APO)</p>
     <p>77 Massachusetts Ave</p>
     <p>Cambridge, MA 02139</p>

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Pam Stark.
 I am a first-year graduate student at UNIVERSITY studying experimental nuclear/particle physics, with a focus on beyond-Standard Model searches for dark matter, neutrinoless double beta decay, and other exotic physics.
 I am fascinated by the analysis landscape of rare event experiments and use novel analysis techniques to improve the efficiency of our searches.